Dynamical codes for hardware with noisy readouts: Teraquop volume

 \begin{definition} Consider a family of circuits implementing a quantum error correcting protocol, whose $j$-th member is defined on a number of qubits $n_j$ and runs for an amount of time $T_j$.
 Given a noise model and a decoder, the \textbf{teraquop volume} is the smallest volume $n_j T_j$ such that the probability of any spacelike and timelike logical error in the $j$-th circuit is $10^{-12}$. \end{definition}

 Here we deliberately do not specify what exactly a quantum error correcting protocol is and what it means for a set of circuits implementing one to form a family.
 For a given circuit, noise model and decoder, the \emph{overall logical error rate} is the probability of any logical error -- whether spacelike or timelike -- occurring after the decoder has been applied.
 In practice, an approximation of this value will be found numerically.
 If there is no $(n_j, T_j)$ such that the overall logical error rate is less than $10^{-12}$, then we say the teraquop volume is infinite.
+For a given code family, noise model, and physical error rate, the teraquop volume typically corresponds to a unique point $(n_j, T_j)$ rather than a smooth curve of equivalent space-time trade-offs.
+That is, one cannot generally reduce the number of qubits and compensate by increasing the number of rounds (or vice versa) while maintaining the target logical error rate.

+The teraquop volume is the appropriate metric for evaluating quantum error correction performance in lattice surgery computations because it accounts for space-time tradeoffs.
+In surface code architectures, circuit depth can be reduced at the cost of increased qubit overhead, or vice versa \cite{lee2021even}.
+A volume-based metric captures this interchangeability, making it possible to compare codes with different spatial and temporal resource requirements on equal footing.
+If the teraquop footprint were used instead, codes with high qubit overhead but low circuit depth would be unfairly penalized, and vice versa.

 In the next subsection we explain how we determine the teraquop volume of a DCCC. \Cref{fig:teraquop_volume_summary} summarizes the concept of teraquop volume and the methodology used for its determination.